WFNZ (AM): 610 The Fan

 On September 14, 2009, WFNZ changed its branding from "The Franchise" to "The Fan", moving in some ESPN Radio programming from 1660 AM and dropping Sporting News Radio programming.
-WBCN, formerly WFNA, broke from the simulcast and flipped to a talk radio format as "America's Talk 1660."
+WBCN, formerly WFNA, broke from the simulcast and flipped to a talk radio format as "America's Talk 1660".

-November 24, 2010 was the last day for Mark Packer, host of the station's most popular show "Primetime with the Packman", and a WFNZ host for 13 years.
+November 24, 2010, was the last day for Mark Packer, host of the station's most popular show "Primetime with the Packman", and a WFNZ host for 13 years.
 His show was syndicated to 14 stations in markets that include Raleigh, Greensboro and Charleston.
 Though Packer, son of Billy Packer, continued his "Southern Fried Football" and "Packman on Sports" on the WJZY 10:00 newscast, he would be off Charlotte radio due to a non-compete clause until July 2011.

 On August 8, 2011, WZGV took over ESPN Radio programming from WFNZ, which aired the network mostly at night.
 Fox Sports Radio would be used for night and weekend slots.

-May 14, 2014 was the last day for Marc James, host of "The Drive with Marc James."
+May 14, 2014, was the last day for Marc James, host of "The Drive with Marc James".
 He announced it on the air and on Twitter.

 Beasley and Entercom ownership

 On October 2, 2014, CBS Radio announced that it would trade all of their Tampa and Charlotte stations (including WFNZ), as well as WIP (AM) in Philadelphia to the Beasley Broadcast Group in exchange for five stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.

 On July 25, 2016, WFNZ added a translator at 102.5 FM.

 On October 18, 2016, Beasley announced that WFNZ and its FM translator would be sold to Entercom, pending FCC approval.
 The move comes after Beasley's acquisition of Greater Media which locally owned WBT AM/FM and WLNK.
-Those stations were to be spun off to a divestiture trust in order to stay under ownership limits, but were also sold to Entercom as well.
+Those stations were to be spun off to a divestiture trust to stay under ownership limits, but were also sold to Entercom as well.
 Upon the completion of the Greater Media-Beasley merger on November 1, Entercom began operating the stations via a time brokerage agreement, which lasted until the sale was consummated on January 10, 2017.